skx/overseer/README.md

      "target":"127.0.0.1",
      "time":"1525017262",
      "type":"ssh"}
+    ..

-Each result is posted as a JSON object, with the following fields being used:
+Each test result is submitted as a JSON object, with the following fields being
+used:

 | Field Name | Field Value                                                     |
 | ---------- | --------------------------------------------------------------- |